 I have visited East Timor several times a year for the last half a dozen years.
 Timor is now becoming an important place for birding as in the last few decades many endemics have been recognized.

 The island of Timor is split almost exactly down the middle, between the independent country of East Timor, and the western half which is a province of Indonesia.

 East Timor became the first new country of this century.
 They achieved independence from Indonesia after many years of revolution during which almost a third of their population died.

 The islands are part of the interesting larger region known as Wallacea.
 There are many endemic birds to Wallacea.
 In the last few decades, it has been discovered that many of the birds that were previously thought to be forms of wide ranging species are in fact endemics to Timor.
 This may have taken a while to realize due to the remoteness of the island and the civil war.
-Many of these species were made public in the latest book "Birds of the Indonesian Archipelago".
+Many of these species were made public in the recent book "Birds of the Indonesian Archipelago".

-My favourite part of East Timor for nature is Jaco Island within Nino Konis Santana National Park.
+My favourite part of East Timor for nature is Jaco Island, within Nino Konis Santana National Park.